orichalque/san-mqtt-clients/README.md

 ## Installation

-Clone this repository and run `mvn package` at root.
+Clone this repository and run `mvn package -DskipTests=true` at root.

 ## Usage